 1. Follow Your Dentist’s Post-Operative Instructions

-- Biting on a gauze pad for 30-60 minutes after the extraction to encourage blood clot formation
+- Biting on a gauze pad for 30-60 minutes after extraction to encourage blood clot formation.

-By carefully following these instructions, you can create an optimal environment for the extraction site to heal and reduce your risk of developing dry socket.
+By carefully following these instructions, you create an optimal environment for healing.

 2. Maintain Good Oral Hygiene

 Proper oral hygiene is essential for preventing infections and promoting healing after tooth extraction.
 However, it’s important to be gentle and avoid disturbing the blood clot in the socket.
-Here are some tips for maintaining good oral hygiene post-extraction:
+Here are some tips:

 3. Stick to a Soft Food Diet

-What you eat after tooth extraction can significantly impact your healing process.
-It’s crucial to stick to a soft food diet for the first few days to avoid dislodging the blood clot and irritating the extraction site.
-Some dentist-recommended soft foods include:
+What you eat after tooth extraction significantly impacts your healing process.
+Sticking to a soft food diet for the first few days can prevent dislodging the blood clot and irritating the extraction site.
+Recommended soft foods include:

 - Mashed potatoes